 Our plan also covers certain over-the-counter drugs and products.
-Some over-thecounter drugs cost less than prescription drugs and work just as well.
-For more information, calll Member Services at 1-833-434-2347.
-7 days a week from 8 a.m. to 8 p.m.
-(October 1 - March 31), Monday through Friday from 8 a.m. to 5 p.m.
-(April 1 - September 30).
-Message service available on weekends and holidays from April 1 -September 30.
-(TTY 711, 24 hours a day, 7 days a week.)
-The call is free.
+Some over-the-counter drugs cost less than prescription drugs and work just as well.
+For more information, calll Member Services at 1-833-434-2347 (TTY 711).

 B2.
 How to find a drug on the Drug List